evanhsiwood/marionette-example/README.md

 # backbone-marionette-gulp-seed

+## Todo List

+1. `gulp production` should uglify js and css files.
+2.

 This is a sample Todos seed application using Backbone.js, Marionette.js, Twitter Bootstrap 3, Stylus, Handlebars and Coffeescript all bundled with Gulp.js

 ## Demo